honnix/jaxo/README.md

 # Introduction [![Build Status](https://secure.travis-ci.org/honnix/jaxo.png?branch=master)](http://travis-ci.org/honnix/jaxo)

 JAXP, JAXB, JAXWS, these XML stuffs can not work well together with OSGi due to class loading strategy.
 Also nearly all of them are not thread-safe and have critical performance problem if without proper pooling.

+## Core Bundle

 The core bundle wraps latest implementations, pools, and finally provides services.

+One should note that this bundle is absolutely not high configurable since we believe JAXP and JAXB is completely over engineered and nobody would ever configure it as it is supposed to be, so either you like this project or you think it sucks.

+One good example is `javax.xml.parser.DocumentBuilderFactory`, by default we set it as namespace awared, and no validation enabled.
+The reason is, if someone ask you to use JAXP or JAXB, they surely want you to use damn namespace because it is both cool and zhuangbilable, so why not eanbling it by default; and you certainly can validate the DOM after it is built, so validation is no disabled.

+This bundle is not an implementation of *OSGi Service Platform Service Compendium 702 XML Parser Service Specification*.
+One of the most important reason is **checked exception** which is a completely failure design of JAXP and JAXP.
+It just sucks.
+Another reason is this specification is too simple to be used in reality.
+So forget about it.

 # Build and Run